awstiber/cloudtrail_log_monitoring_workshop_hugo/content/subscriptionsfilter/_creating_filter.md

 ![Subscription-Filter-5](/images/subscription/Subscription-Filter-5.PNG?classes=shadow)

-17. Go to the `app.py` file and copy and paste the below code into it replacing everything that is already present. **Make sure to enter your Account ID in the code below.** Save the file afterwards.
+17. Click on the folder icon on the top left, then open the `hello_world` folder.
+Open the `app.py` file and copy and paste the below code into it replacing everything that is already present. **Make sure to enter your Account ID in the code below.** Save the file afterwards.

 ```python
 import json